B.A., Wesleyan University

 Through Domenic's courses, MCP students have planned refugee housing systems, urban farming enterprises, and transnational development projects; helped the City of Philadelphia develop food policy; and produced research and reports for a wide variety of community development organizations.
 He has received the Michael B. Katz Award for Excellence in Teaching in Urban Studies and the G. Holmes Perkins Award for Distinguished Teaching in the School of Design.

-Domenic's current research examines community development in immigrant communities and the connections between urban agriculture and food security.
+Domenic's current research examines community development in immigrant communities and the contributions of urban agriculture to community food security.
 He is authoring a book comparing community development in the Puerto Rican, Chinese, Southeast Asian, Korean, African, Arab, and Mexican communities of Philadelphia.
-He helps lead the Philadelphia Migration Project, a research initiative with colleagues in Penn's Schools of Arts and Sciences, Social Policy, and Education, supported by the Penn Institute for Urban Research (http://www.history.upenn.edu/philamigrationproject/).
+He helps lead the Philadelphia Migration Project, a research initiative with colleagues in Penn's Schools of Arts and Sciences, Social Policy, and Education, supported by the Penn Institute for Urban Research (http://www.history.upenn.edu/philamigrationproject/ ).

-Thomas Carter and Domenic Vitiello, "Immigrants, Refugees and Housing: The North American Experience," in Immigrant Geographies of North American Cities, Carlos Teixeira, Wei Li and Audrey Kobayashi, eds.
-(Toronto: Oxford University Press, 2011), Chapter 5.
+Thomas Carter and Domenic Vitiello, "Immigrants, Refugees and Housing" in Immigrant Geographies of North American Cities, Carlos Teixeira, Wei Li and Audrey Kobayashi, eds.
+(NY: Oxford University Press, 2011).

-Domenic Vitiello and Michael Nairn, "Everyday Urban Agriculture: From Community Gardening to Community Food Security," Harvard Design Magazine no.30, vol.2 (Fall/Winter 2009).
+Domenic Vitiello and Michael Nairn, "Everyday Urban Agriculture: From Community Gardening to Community Food Security," Harvard Design Magazine (Fall/Winter 2009).

 CoursesProfessor Vitiello teaches the Community and Economic Development Practicum, Metropolitan Food Systems, and The Immigrant City.